Translations and Internationalization (i18n)

 translates to "Loading"

-in English on several screens.
+in English across multiple screens.

-If you would like to customize common phrases on a per-page basis, you can namespace phrases.
+To customize common phrases on a per-page basis, you can namespace phrases.

-For example, if you would like to translate common.loading
+For instance, to translate common.loading

 (see translations):